 - Be baptized in the Catholic Church, or another Christian denomination recognized by the Catholic Church.
 Basically, they must have been baptized with water and “in the name of the Father, and of the Son, and of the Holy Spirit.”

 - Have received at least one year of religious education instruction before eighth grade.
 Enrollment in St. Angela Merici school in eighth grade, or enrollment in our Parish School of Religion in level eight, is the norm.
-If your child is older than eighth grade, we need to discuss options for your child, please contact Mrs. Trena Pacetti.
+If your child is older than eighth grade please contact Mrs. Trena Pacetti to discuss options for your child.

 - Have received the Sacrament of Reconciliation.
 The reception of the Sacrament of Reconciliation should have taken place along with First Holy Communion.
 If your child has not received one or both of these sacraments, contact Mrs. Trena Pacetti.